rugging24/python-testcompose/README.md

 with RunContainers(
         services=running_config.ranked_itest_config_services
 ) as runner:
-    # Do some work and/or interract with the running containers
+    # Interract with the running containers

     assert runner.containers

-    # Or get some parameters about the running containers
+    # Use some special parameters of the running containers

     app_container = runner.extra_envs["app_container_config_name"]

+    # Get the host port a certain exposed container port is mapped to
     mapped_port = app_container.get("DOCKER_PYTHON_MAPPED_PORTS", {}).get("port")

+    # where `port` is the exposed port of the container

 ```